Five Devastating Technical SEO Disasters (and how to prevent them)

 This website owner had a Magento website running and needed to update after a security patch.
 This meant that their SEO plugin had to be updated as well.
-The SEO plugin enables them to define titles and meta descriptions in bulk through templates, and also lets them overwrite those values individually.
+The SEO plugin enables them to define (opens in a new tab) and (opens in a new tab) in bulk through templates, and also lets them overwrite those values individually.

 The problem?
 She couldn't upgrade the plugin so her developers had to manually remove and add it.
 When the SEO plugin was re-added, the developers forgot to configure the meta information.
 At this point, the originals were gone since the SEO plugin had been completely removed and, by default, the SEO plugin shows dummy content such as: